Protopone: Protopone magna

-P. oculata
+Protopone oculata

 The notably large eyes of P. oculata are the inspiration for the species name oculata which comes from the Latin "oculatus" meaning eyed.
 The species is mid sized for the genus, with the holotype having a body length of 14 mm and a mesosoma of 4.1 mm.
 The ovoid eyes are large and placed slightly to the front of the heads mid-length.
 The mandibles are sub-triangular in outline with over 10 teeth on each side and are approximately 58% of the head length.
 The petiole node is a bit shorter than it is high and has rounded faces on each side.

-P. primigena
+Protopone primigena

 The only specimen of P. primigena differs from the other species in several ways.
 The scape is shorter, not extending past the rear margin of the head capsule and the eyes are located closer to the mandibles than in the other species.
 The estimated body length is approximately 3.5 mm with a petiole node that has a triangular outline.

-P. sepulta
+Protopone sepulta

 The mid sized species is known from a single fossil, with a body length of 16.5 mm, making it the second largest of the species, only being smaller than P. magna.
 The species name is from the Latin "sepultus" meaning buried, but the authors did not elaborate on the reason for the choice.
 While wings are preserved with the gyne, there is little detail visible of the wing venation.
 The head capsule is flat along the rear margin and the corners of the rear margin are rounded.
 The gena are slightly longer than the eyes are wide.
 The eyes are placed on or just behind the midpoint of the head.
 The antennae have a scape that is a little longer than that of P. primigena, extending just past the back of the head.

-P. vetula
+Protopone vetula

 The species name vetula is from the Latin "vetulus" meaning old or wizened.
 With a body length of 7 mm it is the second smallest species, after P. primigena.
 The head is wider than it is long and has eyes placed to the front of the midpoint.
 The mandible length is less than the head length.
 The mesosoma is 2.3 mm long, 1.5 times longer than it is high.